rohansahai/trello_clone/README.md

 The front end is backbone so boards, lists, and cards are each models with respective views.
 There are also board collections, list collections (within each board), and card collections (within each list).
 Each board view has many list subviews within it which has many card subviews within that! wooof!

+Check it out here --> http://pacific-refuge-3853.herokuapp.com/

-To run this clone the project and run
+Or clone it and run

     rails s

 from you're terminal.

-Todo
-- Push this to heroku
-- Take away users so people don't have to sign up to see functionality